VirtualGamePad

 Linux

-Grab the latest archive(.zip) from the releases page, extract it and run VGamepadPC.exe
+Grab the latest archive(Virtual-GamePad-Ubuntu.zip) from the releases page, extract it, chmod +x bin/VGamepadPC

 .